 Instead, lower your thermostat only by a few degrees at night.
 This can help you stay comfortable without the shift being too dramatic to cause roofing problems.

 The sun is only out for so long during those short winter days, but when it is out, it’s a good idea to keep your curtains open.
-Sunlight is like free heat so you can turn down your thermostat a smidge and let the sun make up for it.
+Sunlight is like free heat so your furnace can run less and you can let the sun make up for it.

 This will help to lower your utility bills a little while also giving you the daily dose of vitamin D you need to help fight back against the winter blues.